chunkysteveo/OpenEPaperLink-HA-Christmas-Countdown/README.md

 Home Assistant and a working [OpenEpaper](https://openepaperlink.de/) setup, with HA Integration - https://github.com/jonasniesner/open_epaper_link_homeassistant

-(Currently there are only 7 days of images uploaded, so don't go testing, or it will error!
-I will upload all "25" days images soon!)

 ## Sensors/Integrations needed:

 * https://github.com/jonasniesner/open_epaper_link_homeassistant (Install via HACS)